The Editor is the heart of Mindsmith. It’s where lessons take shape into polished, interactive experiences that learners can easily absorb and apply.

 If you skipped AI generation, the Editor gives you a blank canvas to build from scratch using pages and tiles.

-👉 For more on generating lessons, see Getting Started: Generating a Lesson in Mindsmith.
+👉 For more on generating lessons, see Creating a Lesson with AI

 Layout of the Editor